 Ready?
 Here’s where to get your flu shot!

-The seasonal flu vaccine is now available in most regions across Canada.
+The seasonal flu vaccine is now available across Canada.
 Visit myflushot.ca to sign up for alerts that will show you where to get vaccinated.

 There’s more than one vaccine available!